9th8/up-to-date-real-world-haskell/1-getting-started.md

 ```

 In fact, a text string is simply a list of individual characters.
-Here\'s a painful way to write a short string, which `ghci` gives back
+Here's a painful way to write a short string, which `ghci` gives back
 to us in a more familiar form.

 ``` screen